pablospizzamiglio/learn-rust/README.md

 # The Rust Programming Language

-Here I'll be documenting my progress following _the book_ (2018 edition).
+Here I'll be documenting my journey through the _the book_.

 ## Installation